vshymanskyy/blynk-library-lua/README.md

   You can use their [online build service](https://nodemcu-build.com/).
   It is recommended to include `encoder`, `TLS/SSL` modules.
 - Edit `nodemcu.lua` example (put your `auth token` and wifi credentials)
-- Use `nodemcu-tool` or any other method to transfer lua files to the device:
+- Use `nodemcu-tool` or any other method to transfer lua files to the device.
+  **Note:** the NodeMCU filesystem is "flat" (folders not supported), but it handles the `/` symbol nicely.
+  Be sure to preserve the relative path when copying files:
     ```sh
     nodemcu-tool upload -mck ./blynk.lua ./blynk/pipe.lua ./blynk/nodemcu.lua
     nodemcu-tool upload ./examples/nodemcu.lua -n init.lua